ayush06092002/Thought_Tracer/README.md

 2. Open the project in Android Studio.
 3. Build and run the app on an emulator or physical device.
 4. Explore the features and start tracking your thoughts!
-5. Or you can simply install the apk in the repo.
+5. Or you can simply install the <a href = "Thought Tracer.apk">apk</a> in the repo.

 ## Acknowledgements